Join us for a day in New Bedford as we will explore the New Bedford Whaling Museum and Nathan and Mary Johnson House.

 From the early years of the 19th century until the onset of the Civil War, the Nathan and Mary Johnson House was an important stop on the Underground Railroad.
 Nathan and Mary were African American entrepreneurs who opened up their home to freedom seekers and assisted their escape to freedom.
 They were active abolitionists and assisted many including Frederick and Anna Douglass who found their first taste of freedom in New Bedford.
 Join the members of the New Bedford Historical Society as they share the stories of this small house, its occupants, and its role in local history.

 Saturday, September 28, 2019.
-The New Bedford Whaling Museum tour will be at 11:00am and last about an hour.
+The New Bedford Whaling Museum tour will be at 11:00am.
+The first group will go on the curators tour for an hour while the other group explores the museum.
+We will then switch.
 The Nathan and Mary Johnson House will be at 3:00pm and last about an hour.

 New Bedford Whaling Museum: 18 Johnny Cake Hill, New Bedford, MA 02740